Symbolic construction of the chemical Jacobian of quasi-steady state (QSS) chemistries for Exascale computing platforms: The analytical chemical Jacobian for QSS-reduced chemistries

-Table~\ref{tab:ignErr} shows the ignition delay error between the skeletal mechanism and the reduced mechanism integrated with a FD Jacobian $\varepsilon_{\rm ign,SK-QSS}$, as well as the ignition delay error between the reduced mechanism integrated with a FD Jacobian and the symbolic AJ $\varepsilon_{\rm ign,QSS-QSSAJ}$.
+Finally, the accuracy of the symbolic AJ is evaluated by estimating ignition delay values for the same $108$ initial conditions that were described and used in Sec.~\ref{sec:lin}.
+The ignition delay error is reported in terms of the rescaled mean absolute error as defined in Eq.~\ref{eq:ignErr}.
+Table~\ref{tab:ignErr} shows the ignition delay error between the skeletal mechanism and the reduced mechanism integrated with an FD Jacobian ($\varepsilon_{\rm ign,SK-QSS}$, first column), as well as the ignition delay error between the reduced mechanism integrated with an FD Jacobian and the symbolic AJ ($\varepsilon_{\rm ign,QSS-QSSAJ}$, second column).
 The QSSA affects the ignition delay by $8.97$\%.
 Meanwhile, the symbolic AJ exactly reproduces the ignition delay of that obtained with the FD Jacobian.
 Note that the ignition delay is accurate up to the size of the timestep used which ranges from $10^{-10}$s to $10^{-4}$s.
 The 108 experiments were reproduced each 5 times on a single CPU, and timed.
 The computational speedup induced by the use of an AJ is denoted by $Wt_{\rm QSS} / Wt_{\rm QSSAJ}$ in Tab.~\ref{tab:ignErr}.
 The error reported is the standard deviation of the speedup across the 108 realizations.
-It can be observed that the AJ strategy provides a significant speedup over a FD Jacobian as also noted elsewhere \cite{rouhi2011development}.
+It can be observed that the AJ strategy provides a significant speedup over an FD Jacobian as also noted elsewhere \cite{rouhi2011development}.
 The speedup is also consistent across all the realizations considered.
 The speedup appears to increase with the number of species which dictates the number of production rate evaluations needed to compute the numerical Jacobian.
 However, the speedup observed is nearly the same between the 13-4-\ce{CH4} and the 35-18-\ce{N-C12H26} mechanisms despite the fact that the latter mechanism contains three times as many non-QSS species.
-This observation points to the fact that the cost of generating the analytic chemical Jacobian can vary depending on its density, and the computational complexity of each term.
+This observation points to the fact that the cost of \revtwo{evaluating} the analytic chemical Jacobian can vary depending on its density, and the computational complexity of each term.

 In terms of memory usage, which can be critical for memory-limited computing hardware, the use of an AJ for reduced mechanisms can induce significant memory pressure.
 Table~\ref{tab:memQSS} shows the fraction of non-zero entries in the first N rows and N columns of the AJ, as obtained over 100 randomly sampled chemical states.
 For the 35-18-\ce{N-C12H26} mechanism and the 55-33-\ce{N-C7H16} mechanism, the second term in the right-hand side of Eq.~\ref{eq:JQSS} increases the number of non-zero entries by a factor of about 2.
 This loss in sparsity is due to the coupling of each reaction with possibly many other reactions that can be related to the molar concentration of a single QSS species (see Sec.~\ref{sec:interdependencies}).